 This raises an interesting question.
 Who would willingly agree to this trap?
 Who would take seasonal work that pays as little as possible leaving you jobless halfway through the year with as little money as possible?
 There’s all types, and most of them are more or less homeless.
 That’s why they can move with the season, and that’s why they’re desperate enough to put up with being treated like an animal.

 You could say, “Yeah, but at least they’re getting paid.”
 The thing about that is, vineyards are making enough money for the owners to buy mansions and sports cars.
 If there’s that much money left over after operating costs then there’s enough money to pay the workers enough to see the dentist.
 If vineyards truly aren’t profitable enough to pay its workers more than slave wages then that means premium means wine can only ever exist in a society where income inequality is so bad that the poor are desperate enough to accept being treated and paid like disposable slaves.

 Either way, the main ingredient that goes into making premium wine (and which is largely missing in cheap wine) is the tears of the poor.
-The main ingredient that goes into making cheap wine (and which is largely missing in premium wine) is pollution.
+The two main ingredients that goes into making cheap wine (and which is largely missing in premium wine) are vinegar and pollution.